Matcha.Guide

 The Shoreditch location is the most polished, a compact, beautifully designed space that takes obvious cues from Japanese minimalism without feeling pastiche.
 The menu runs from traditional koicha and usucha to matcha soft serve, hojicha lattes, and seasonal specials.

 The standout is the ceremonial matcha, prepared properly with a chasen in front of you.
-At £4.50 a bowl, it is one of the best-value premium matcha experiences in London.
+At £4.50 a bowl, it is one of the stronger-value premium matcha experiences we found in London.
 Their matcha soft serve (around £5.50) is also exceptional, intensely flavoured and not overly sweet.

 Service across locations has been consistently knowledgeable and unpretentious.
 If you are curious about matcha but have never had it prepared traditionally, a JENKI bar is one of the easiest places in London to start.